alexwlchan/alexwlchan.net/src/_drafts/scheduled-screenshots.md

 $ brew install git-lfs
 $ git lfs install

-$ # in the repo
+$ cd ~/repos/scheduled-screenshots

 $ git lfs track "*.png"
 $ git add .gitattributes
-$ git commit -m
+$ git commit -m "Add .gitattributes file to store PNG images in Git LFS"
 ```

-If you want to see the repo in situ, or see the new collection of screenshots, the GitHub repo is [alexwlchan/scheduled-screenshots].
+If you want to see the code in a repo, or see the new collection of screenshots, the GitHub repo is [alexwlchan/scheduled-screenshots].

 [Playwright]: https://playwright.dev/
 [GitHub Actions]: https://github.com/features/actions